thingsdb/ThingsDocs/v0/content/data-types/thing/del.md

 Delete a property from a [thing](..).

 {{% notice info %}}
-While almost all function on *things* are also available on *Type instances*, this one is not.
+While almost all functions on *things* are also available on *Type instances*, this one is not.
 This is because a Type instance has a fixed set of properties and so you are not allowed to delete one of them on a single instance.
 Use [mod_type()](../../../collection-api/mod_type/del) instead, to delete the property from *all* instances if this is what you want.
 {{% /notice %}}